OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/ConfigurationGuide.md

 > If you specify report lengths as null, it can be hard to fix any future conflicts that may arise without knowing what values your specific tablet has.
-If you do decide to specify them as null, please make sure to include a OpenTabletDriver diagnostics with the pull request, or include the lengths in the commit description.
+If you do decide to specify them as null, please make sure to include a OpenTabletDriver diagnostics with the pull request, and optionally include the lengths in the commit description.

 ### Picking the Parser {#parser}